jts272/pp2-license-to-quiz/docs/README.md

 ![Bind bug](bugs/bug-object-context.png)

-- Solution: The guide I was following encased all functional logic within an oject, which made the functions 'methods' of the `app` object.
+- Solution: The guide I was following encased all functional logic within an object, which made the functions 'methods' of the `app` object.
 In an instance where `.forEach()` was used, context of `.this` was lost.
 This was solved in the guide by use of the `.bind(this)` on the closing brackets of the nested functions within `startGame()`.
 An alternative solution would have been to use an arrow function `() =>` where this is not an issue

 - Question and Score counters flowing over maximum amount: